 Wolf yawning, a behavior shared by wolves and dogs and also common in other species (photo by Monty Sloan, Wolf Park, Indiana, USA).

 Dogs yawn and studies have found that they are more prone to yawn when their owners yawn than when strangers do the same.
-These are serious studies conducted at the universities of Tokyo, Porto and London’s Birkbeck College.
-They discarded the possibility of the dogs’ yawning being a stress response by closely monitoring their heart rates during the experiments.
+These are serious studies conducted at the universities of Tokyo, Porto, and London’s Birkbeck College.
+They discarded the possibility of the dogs’ yawning being a stress response by monitoring their heart rates during the experiments.